celsiusnarhwal/fa-material/docs/index.md

 !!! tip

-    You need to rerun `iconoclast install` every time you make a change to your Kit's name or custom icons.
+    You need to rerun `iconoclast kit` every time you make a change to your Kit's name or custom icons.

 !!! warning "Using CSS with Kits counts against your pageviews"